-Private Tab is an application which is advertised as a tool that deletes browsing history and other data every time a user launches a browser.
-However, this app is a browser hijacker: it is designed to promote a fake search engine (privatetab.org) and collect various data.
-Browser hijackers are called potentially unwanted applications (PUAs) because people often download and install apps of this type inadvertently.
+The Private Tab application is advertised as a tool that deletes browsing history and other data when people launch their browsers.
+In fact, this app is a browser hijacker: it promotes a fake search engine (privatetab.org) and collects various data.

 How did Private Tab install on my computer?

 People usually cause download and installation of unwanted apps by clicking deceptive ads that execute certain scripts or when they download/install programs that have PUAs included in the set-ups.
 PUAs are included in set-ups of other programs and presented as "additional offers".

 This distribution method is called "bundling" and is used to trick people into downloading and installing PUAs with regular programs.

 In most cases, information about included apps can be found in "Advanced", "Custom" and other similar settings, however, people often leave these unchanged, thereby allowing PUAs to be downloaded and installed through the set-ups of programs that are used to distribute them.